scifir/scifir-units/README.md

 - All base and derived vectorial unit classes in 2D inherit directly from vector_unit_2d class, and end with the **suffix _2d**.
 - All base and derived vectorial unit classes in 3D inherit directly from vector_unit_3d class, and end with the **suffix _3d**.
 - All base and derived vectorial unit classes in ND inherit directly from vector_unit_nd class, and end with the **suffix _nd**.

+## Concepts

+- In science, a **scalar unit** is a unit of measurement that adds dimensions to a number, in order to allow to manage concepts represents with numbers better.
+The dimensions can have prefixes, like kilo and deci, that scale the value by multiples of 10.
+- The **International System of Units**, of abbreviation **SI**, defines the following **base units**: metre (m), second (s), gram (g), electric current (A), temperature (K), amount of substance (mol), luminous intensity (cd).
+- The **decimal prefixes** are part of the SI system of units scale the value of the base unit by a factor.
+Examples of prefixes are the kilo (k, factor 3), deci (d, factor -1) and milli (m, factor -3).
+- The **derived units**, part of the SI system of units, are the units derived from the base units.
+- The **angle** is not exactly a scalar unit, but is similar.
+Its main difference with a scalar unit is that it's a mathematical concept, not a concept defined from natural science.
+- As the angle, the **complex number** also is not a scalar unit, because it's a mathematical concept, not defined from natural science.
+- The **laboratory number** allows to work with measures and possible errors of those measures.
+It's a mathematical concept invented for the laboratory.
+- A **vector unit** is a vector that also has dimensions, like scalar units.
+- A **scalar field** is a function that assigns a scalar unit to each point inside a space.
+- A **vector field** is a function that assigns a vector unit to each point inside a space.
+- The **space** is measured in units of lengths, which in the SI system of units is the metre.
+Inside scifir-units, it can be used a length, a float or a scalar unit of an imaginary dimension.
+The scalar_unit is the better system, the float is intended for high-performance computation needs, and the imaginary dimensions are needed when they are being used for some purpose in the project (and that's why they are supported here).
+- A **space of two dimensions** has only two edges, it's an imaginary space that doesn't exist in the real world, but is used for simulations and some reasonings.
+It's abbreviated **2D**.
+- A **space of three dimensions** has three edges, it can represent both the real world and imaginary worlds.
+It's abbreviated **3D**.
+- Inside scifir-units, a space of a variable number of dimensions is abbreviated **ND**, of **space of n-dimensions**.
+ND can be sometimes 2D, sometimes 3D, also it can be 1D if needed, and even a space of a greather number of dimensions.
+- The **tensors** are used inside scifir-units as any other scalar_unit, vector_unit or matrix, there's no tensor class because with those classes it's not needed.
+- The **coordinates** are the position of an object in the space.
+There are coordinates for 2D and for 3D spaces, which are different systems of coordinates.
+For 2D spaces there exist the **cartesian coordinates** and the **polar coordinates**.
+For 3D space there exist the **cartesian coordinates**, the **cylindrical coordinates** and the **spherical coordinates**.
+The cartesian coordinates in 3D contain one more component of coordinates than their 2D counterpart.
+- The **points**, although can be thinked as being identical to coordinates, are usually fixed in the space.
+The coordinates are used for the positions of objects inside the space, and the points for more fixed uses.
+- A **percentage** is a mathematical concept that represents a fraction of some value, the fraction can be better than the value too.
+- **AID**, acronym of **Astronomical ID**, and **ZID**, acronym of **Zone ID**, are two identifiers invented in Scifir that provide a text-based identifier to refer to astronomical objects and zones, respectively.
+They are considered a special unit inside scifir-units.
+- The **pH** is a concept used in chemistry for measuring the concentration of H+ ions in a solution.
+- The **concentrations** different than the molar concentration and the mass concentration are managed with ppm, ppb, ppt and ppq, which are part of the percentage class.
+Use percentage then for the **volume concentration**, the **mole fraction**, the **mole ratio**, the **mass fraction**, the **mass ratio** and the **volume fraction**.

 ### Tools of units in real life